Dose-of-Data/linear-regression-demo/README.md

 > ### Manually Install Libraries
 >
-> If you like, you should be able to install these packages manually using the following command:
+> Alternatively, you can install these packages manually using the following command:
 >
 > `pip install pandas scikit-learn jupyterlab matplotlib`